iPad 6 Wi-Fi Left Antenna Replacement

 Step 30

-- Flip the iPad's LCD like turning a page in a book, lifting near the camera and folding it over the home button side of the back case.
+- Now, carefully flip the LCD like you’re turning a page in a book—start at the camera side and gently fold it over toward the home button end of the case.

 Tools Used